 While you can now focus on your recovery and getting better, there are probably many questions running through your mind.
 These questions may range from questions about your condition to worries about how you will pay your bills now that you are out of work.

 For many people with serious illnesses or impairments, Social Security Disability Insurance (SSDI) can provide cash benefits while you focus on your recovery.
 In some instances, a compassionate allowance may allow for a benefits award to be expedited.
 However, the applicant must be able to satisfy all medical and non-medical program requirements to receive benefits.
-An experienced Fayetteville AR disability lawyer, like Ken Kieklak, can guide you through each and every step of the application and decisional process.
+Our experienced Fayetteville AR disability lawyers can guide you through each and every step of the application and decisional process.
 He can also file an appeal on your behalf should your initial claim be rejected.
 Call our GKD Law at (479) 316-0438.